 Medical Marijuana for Dogs

-If your pet has a physical issue (pain, anxiety, etc.) you may be tempted to give them marijuana to ease symptoms, especially if your dog has a chronic, debilitating, and/or terminal illness.
-Just because you think it will help, that doesn't mean it's a good idea.
-You may end up doing more harm than good.
+If your pet has a physical issue (pain, anxiety, etc.), you may be tempted to give it marijuana to ease symptoms, especially if your dog has a chronic, debilitating, and/or terminal illness.
+But, you may end up doing more harm than good.